Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 The Superpersonality, in case it gets hooked on the loop of getting high, will not actually become one.
 It will halt in a kind of vegetable state, however strange it may sound in application to a body-less being.

 The personality will be gone, kaput.
 We already have the metaphoric description of this situation supplied by the experiments with the rats that had wires stimulating the pleasure centers installed and ended up losing interest in anything else except triggering them off till they dropped dead.
 This is the ultimate result of getting high for the biological body.
 For an entity without a biological body and endless energy resources, there is no risk of death, but the constant experience of being high will mean that such an entity will actually fall into the state of a permanent “absence of the presence.”

 This is the way the natural selection will work running this entry clearance test for all Superpersonality contenders.
 The personality of a “test pilot” predisposed to such pleasure will obtain access to full-scope experience of this new kind of high at the moment of Transition.
 The emerged Superpersonality will both know of it and will make use of it instantaneously – which will also shut the newborn Superpersonality down for all further super-options.

-Incidentally, substance abuse in the perspective of the entire human history is also a test for the humanity which is being test-trained to be able to make a conscious choice between the induced and earned pleasures.
+Incidentally, substance abuse in the course of the entire human history is also a test for humanity which is being test-trained to be able to make a conscious choice between the induced and earned pleasures.

 The Supercharacter contenders will “die” one after another failing the trial of getting superhigh (unless they also destroy the Universe in going down) until the one will arrive who would be less interested in the readily-available, obvious and easy way of the superabilities’ application.